-During our first winter we would put them in the garage, particularly at night.
+During our first winter, we would put them in the garage at night.
 Unfortunately, this wasn't what they wanted.
 They managed to scratch and manipulate long enough that they got the door open and fled outside.
-When we used the dead bolt the next night, they nearly dismantled the door jamb. (yes, we had to replace all of the door trim) We also tried keeping them inside the house.
-I would bring them into the bedroom and let them sleep on the bed, under the bed, anywhere they wanted.
-They were fine for about an hour; then it started.
-Howling, leaping, and scratching until I had to give in and let them out after a few hours.
+When we used the deadbolt the next night, they nearly dismantled the door jamb. (yes, we had to replace all of the door trim) We also tried keeping them inside the house.
+They were fine for about an hour; then it started; howling, leaping, and scratching until I had to give in and let them out.

-In the end, we fabricated our own cat shelter, the easy way since neither of us is terribly handy.
+In the end, we fabricated our own cat shelter.
+We took the easy route since neither of us is terribly handy.

 1. We bought a pet house we found on sale.
 A bit large for a cat, but we had three of them and they were accustomed to sleeping together.
 It wasn't an insulated cat house.
 We installed our own insulation with some styrofoam insulation and downsized the front door so that nothing larger than the cats could get in.